After 20 years in prison for stealing two shirts, a Louisiana man is free

 These measures, known as “Pig Laws,” criminalized poor African Americans recently freed from slavery and allowed states to sentence people to forced labor.
 And starting in the 1870s, they caused the Black prison population in the Deep South to explode, Johnson argued.

 Although some provisions were wiped away due to major criminal justice legislation in 2017, drastic racial inequities remain.
-Although Black people make up about one-third of Louisiana’s population, they account for nearly three-quarters of all state prisoners with life sentences.
+Black people make up about one-third of Louisiana’s population, but they account for nearly three-quarters of all state prisoners with life sentences.

-A 2015 federal court decision noted that Frank had been arrested 36 times, starting in 1975, and was convicted several times for theft and for possession of cocaine, serving a three-year sentence in the 1990s.
+A 2002 state court decision noted that Frank had been arrested 36 times, starting in 1975, and was convicted several times for theft and for possession of cocaine, serving a three-year sentence in the 1990s.
 It is unclear on what charges he was arrested in that case, although the Innocence Project New Orleans noted that he “had never done more than steal in small amounts.”

 But by the time he swiped the shirts from Saks, Frank — a waiter who was then reportedly struggling with addiction — had already been convicted of at least three felonies.